liam-brha/AL-popularity-ticker/README.md

 ## Deployment

 Make an apps script project and push `./app`to it.
-Then add a trigger in the webUI to run every 2 hours
+Then add a trigger in the webUI to run once a day

 ### Configuration